nefarioustim/front-end-development-best-practice/index.md

    * Henri Sivonen: [Activating Browser Modes with Doctype](http://hsivonen.iki.fi/doctype/)

+#### Use structured semantic markup

-### Semantic element identifiers
+#### Semantic markup includes semantic element identifiers

-### Use server-side browser detection and add classes
+#### Avoid client-side browser sniffing

-Avoid client-side libraries such as [modernizr](http://www.modernizr.com/) which pollutes your markup with non-semantic element identifiers.
+Avoid client-side libraries such as [modernizr](http://www.modernizr.com/) for CSS.
+These libraries pollute your markup with non-semantic element identifiers.

 Note that this means that you'll run into issues if your pages are publicly cacheable, since the content you're serving will change depending on the user's browser.
 If you're relying on intermediary caching ([squid](http://www.squid-cache.org), [varnish](http://www.varnish-cache.org), or a custom origin CDN) for static pages and you use server-side browser detection, you need to make sure those caches don't inadvertently send the wrong content to the wrong browser.
 To do this you'll need to `Vary: User-Agent` header in the HTTP response, which instructs any intermediary caches to store multiple copies of the page (one for each `User-Agent` string that it sees) and to inspect the incoming `User-Agent` string when looking for cached responses to the current request.